keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 This guide serves all but one purpose:

-**To help assist people like you understand what Kubernetes Operators are and how to write them**
+**To help assist people like you understand what Kubernetes Operators are and how to write them to do "stuff"**

+## Prerequisites

+You should have:

+- Basic working knowledge of creating and deploying resources in Kubernetes.
+- Basic working knowledge of the `kubectl` CLI utility
+- Development experience across one or more projects (...as a coder).
+The more, the merrier.

+You will be best served from this material, if you come in with any of the following training (though not required):

+- CKAD/CKA certification or similar training
+- Kubernetes courses (i.e. Coursera, Udemy, KodeKloud, etc. etc.)

 ## The Problem